- Viva offers Medicare Advantage plans throughout Alabama.

 Many plans also offer additional coverage.
 The specific additional coverage items available to you depend on your plan.

-Some extra features come standard with all Viva Medicare Advantage plans.
-As of 2020, these include:
+Some extra features come standard with all Viva Medicare Advantage plans, including:

 - comprehensive dental coverage